New England's Gnarliest Ski Runs

 Sugarbush - Castle Rock Peak

-Nearby, at Sugarbush, Castlerock Peak got rave reviews.
-Site of the annual Castlerock Extreme Challenge (March 5 this year), the peak is also home to Rumble, which Elwell describes as “an old school ungroomed, tight, winding run, with a nasty boulder drop immediately followed by a 90-degree right-hand turn.”
-Lift Line drops beneath the experts-only Castlerock Double, which leads to only notoriously tough rips, two double-black diamonds and two black diamonds.
+Nearby, at Sugarbush, Castlerock Peak has been named a fan favorite.
+Prior to taking on this killer terrain, beware that the Castlerock Double lift serves expert terrain only.
+Site of the annual Castlerock Extreme Challenge, the peak is also home to Rumble, which Elwell describes as “an old school ungroomed, tight, winding run, with a nasty boulder drop immediately followed by a 90-degree right-hand turn.”
+Lift Line drops beneath the experts-only Castlerock Double, which leads to only notoriously tough rips, two double-black diamonds, and two black diamonds.
 And if you fail to style this narrow, steep, rock-strewn run, you'll hear about it from above.
 Exterminator off adjacent Mount Ellen isn't too shabby either.

 Stowe - Goat & Star